 Should you exchange money before coming to Mexico?

 Don’t think about changing money before you get to Mexico.
 You will NEVER get the best rate.
-If we use the above example of exchanging $1000USD, you may get 15.0 pesos to the USD.
-Now you would have 15,00 pesos.
-Having 1000+ less pesos is starting to be a big amount of difference.
 You may feel better taking care of it at home but there are ATM’s at the airport in Cancun.
 Here you can get some pesos for your trip.
-Actually you can pay for transportation in USD at the airport if you need to and you can wait until you get to a bank in Cancun or Playa Del Carmen.
+Actually you can pay for transportation in USD at the airport if you need to and you can wait until you get to a bank in Cancun or Playa Del Carmen (We do however recommend booking your airport transfers before arriving to save money).

 Tip: Don’t do multiple little withdraws because you will pay more in fees.